- 1 Electric overhead traveling crane (EOT) safety guideline:-

 - Thoroughly examined by a competent person at least once in every period of 12 months or at such interval as the Chief Inspector may specify in writing and a register shall be kept containing the prescribed particulars of every such examination.

 - Properly maintained.

-- of good construction, sound material and adequate strength and free from defects.
+- of good construction, sound material, and adequate strength and free from defects.

 (B).
-While any person is employed or working on or near the wheel track of a travelling crane in any place, where he would be liable to be struck by the crane, effective measures shall be taken to ensure that the crane does not approach within six meters of that place.
+While any person is employed or working on or near the wheel track of a traveling crane in any place, where he would be liable to be struck by the crane, effective measures shall be taken to ensure that the crane does not approach within six meters of that place.